qhamzah97/Image-Enhancement/README.md

 # Image-Enhancement
-Exploring various image enhancement techniques
+Exploring various Digital Imaging operations

 Such as:-
   - Histogram Equalization